 The erecting of monuments and their location can indeed attest to the complex and at times problematic relationship between history, memory and art.

-A “wonderful”, or rather a “full of wandering” example is the Statue “A Tribute to Captain Dreyfus” that you may see today in the charming courtyard of the Museum of Jewish Art and History in Paris (MAHJ : a 17th Century mansion, Hôtel de Saint-Aignan).
+A “wonderful”, or rather a “full of wandering” example is the Statue “A Tribute to Captain Dreyfus” that you may see today in the charming courtyard of the Museum of Jewish Art and History in Paris : the MAHJ is a jewish museum located in the 17th Century mansion, a Private Hôtel de Saint-Aignan.

 After the war, he became an illustrator for L’Humanité Dimanche, a supplement of the official organ of the Communist French Party.
 He signed his drawings Mitel, short for Mitelberg.
 One day he reversed the first three letters as if to change without rejecting himself, and it became: TIM.

 For many years he worked for L’Express, and also published in Le Monde, Time, Newsweek and the New York Times.

 Tim started both to work on the project and to search for a location in Paris to install the sculpture.